build-team-essentialism/essentialism-be/README.md

 <b>BaseURL:</b> https://the-essentials.herokuapp.com

-<b>Note:</b> A token is require for all but the Register and Login endpoints!
+<b>Note:</b> A token is required in the header for all but the Register and Login endpoints!
 <details>
 <summary><b>POST - Register new user</b></summary>